Gabim23/Software-Arquitecture/Iteracion_3/docs/decisions/0007-Restrición-de-Solicitudes-de-Pedido.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Decision Drivers

-* RF5.1: Restriccion de solicitudes de pedido
+* RF5.1: Restricción de solicitudes de pedido

 ## Considered Options